csci3395-f19/spark-in-class-code-Redzango/README.md

 Yet another variable that can be analysed for either of these datasets is the size of the basis approximation.
 This program uses two main approximation theorems, Quadrature Rule and Basis Expansion, to represent the wavefunctions and their interactions as data vectors and matrices allowing for linear algebra calculations.
 These theorems converge to being exact as the size of Quadrature Nodes and Basis Point reaches infinity.
 By what factor does the accuracy of the results of these approximations change as subsequent basis points or quadrature nodes are added?

+The structure of this data is

+R1-value {set of energy points at R1}

+R2-value {set of energy points at R2}

+...

 ## Set 3 - Complete eigenvectors
 I know you asked for 3 data sets, but the first 2 are what I am really interested in and what hold the most important physically relevant data for quantum system analysis.
 But, there is a third set, the eigenvectors of the complete schrodinger equation, which when graphed show the wave-form of the colliding complex.
 I am not sure if there are many interesting or important physical properties within this data, but it could be fun to analyse features like the wavelength or frequency of each state as the interaction strength varies, or how many intersections or couplings between each state exist with each setup.